esoreq/Day_one/_episodes/03-ANACONDA_101.md

 ## Open the launcher and open a new FSL_sandbox notebook

-If everything worked we should now be able to create an FSL_sandbox bash notebook
+If everything worked we should now be able to create an FSL_sandbox bash notebook.

+Something we will do just after a short break of 10 minutes (for coffee).

 ## Links to expand your understanding